beyonddream/practical_haskell/Errata.md

 page 350
 replace "(" "\\(" . replace ")" "\\(" . pack should be replace "(" "\\(" . replace ")" "\\)" . pack

+page 351
+In page 351, there is no corresponding change for saveClients function shown in the Builders example. fixed it with `L.sourceList clients .| L.map (L.toStrict .
+B.toLazyText . clientToText)`